xrchisense/xrevent-creator-react/README.md

 ### React Unity WebGL
 1. Download Node.js (LTS) from https://nodejs.org/en/ and install.
 2. The Installer will also install npm (Node Package Manager) that helps to install packages.
 3. Clone the repository to your local disk.
+Use the "git clone <url> --recurse-submodules" to get all submodules instantly.
+(3.5.
+If you already cloned the project and forgot --recurse-submodules, you can combine the git submodule init and git submodule update steps by running git submodule update --init.
+To also initialize, fetch and checkout any nested submodules, you can use the foolproof git submodule update --init --recursive.)
 4. Switch to the project root and type 'npm i' to initialize the project.
 This will download the missing modules used in the project.
 For example it will download 'react-unity-webgl' and 'react-bootstrap' as those are modules used by the project.
 6. The project should be good to go.
 Copy the current Unity WebGL build to the public folder and try 'npm start'.